 - Be kind to everyone (not just the people who agree with you).

-- Be able to teach (in gentleness and love).
+- Be able to teach (with gentleness and love).

 - And be patient with difficult people (even when they speak offense and hurt your feelings).